A Ball Point Game Moment with AI?

 What I’m working on

-Right now, I’m learning a lot from developers about how they use AI – and I’m exploring how AI can support Product Backlog Management: structuring requirements, writing more clearly, slicing more effectively.
-The same works also for Product and Company Strategy.
+Right now, I’m learning a lot from developers about how they use AI in their daily work – and I’m experimenting with how AI can support product management and leading teams and organizations.

 I also find the potential of fast documentation and easier processing of input from many stakeholders or workshop participants incredibly promising for facilitation of work with larger groups.